Alan01252/os-tutorial/12-kernel-c/README.md

 - Pointers `pointers.c`

 Then compile and disassemble them, and examine the resulting machine code.
 Follow the os-guide.pdf for explanations.

-Try to answer this question: why does the disassemblement of `pointers.c` not resemble what you would expect?
-Where is the ASCII `0x48656c6c6f` for "Hello"?
+Try to answer these questions:

+- Why does the disassemblement of `pointers.c` not resemble what you would expect?
+- Where is the ASCII `0x48656c6c6f` for "Hello"?

+Hints:

+Try looking at the machine code output of the pointers.bin file for the ASCII

+Remember that the dissambler can't tell the difference between code and data, so the data can look like weird assembly instructions as far as ndisasm is concerned.

+Take a look at the objdump of the pointers.o file too.
+This might make it clearer

+objdump -D pointers.o